-Kirishima Sencha green tea comes from the foothills of Mount Kirishima in Kagoshima Prefecture, Kyūshū.
+The organic plantation that this tea comes from is located in the foothills of Mount Kirishima in Kagoshima Prefecture, Kyūshū.
 It is grown at an altitude of around 400m above sea level.
 As Kyūshū is the most southwesterly island of the Japanese four main islands, it enjoys a rather mild climate.
 But it can still get cold in the highlands, which are covered in snow in the winter months.
 The seasonality of the region requires frost hardy cultivars to be used, which tend to grow leaves slower, resulting in more flavoursome teas.
-This Kirishima Sencha also has a full organic certification by the Japanese Ministry of Agriculture, Forestry and Fisheries.
-It was picked in early summer 2020.

-Kirishima Sencha is best brewed at 80°C for 1-2 minutes according to your taste.
-It can be brewed 2+ times depending on your taste preferences.
+It is best brewed at 80°C for 1-2 minutes and can be brewed 2+ times depending on your taste preferences.
 Kirishima Sencha is quite a versatile tea and the flavour can be easily adapted to suit the drinker’s preferences by changing the water temperature.
 Lower water temperatures will result in a more mellow and sweet tasting liquor.
-If you prefer a stronger and more astringent green tea, you can experiment with slowly increasing the water temperature used to brew it.
+If you prefer a stronger flavour, you can experiment with slowly increasing the water temperature used to brew it.

 Location of the organic tea garden in Kirishima, Kagoshima Prefecture, Japan: